Coffeehouse: Egypt

+The first ʿahwah opened around the 1850s but for a long time were patronized mostly by older people, with youths frequenting but not always ordering.
+However:

+By the 1920s, there were many coffee shops throughout Egypt.
+They could be classified into three major kinds: the Alexandrian bursa, the Cairo club, and the rural gharza (inn). ...
+[All three] gradually became significant centres where Egyptians sipped the spirit of integration and unity.

+Ethiopia

+In Addis Ababa, the capital of Ethiopia, independent coffeehouses that struggled before 1991 have become popular with young professionals who do not have time for traditional coffee roasting at home.
+(Note: For a depiction of home preparation, see Nash, Carey (2014).
+"Ethiopian coffee ceremony") One that has become well known is Tomoca, which opened in 1953.

 Asia

-Coffeehouses in Egypt are colloquially called ahwah //ʔhwa//, which is the dialectal pronunciation of قَهْوة qahwah (literally "coffee") (see also Arabic phonology#Local variations).
-Also commonly served in ahwah are tea (shāy) and herbal teas, especially the highly popular hibiscus blend (Egyptian Arabic: karkadeh or ennab).
-The first ahwah opened around the 1850s and were originally patronized mostly by older people, with youths frequenting but not always ordering.
-There were associated by the 1920s with clubs (Cairo), bursa (Alexandria) and gharza (rural inns).
-In the early 20th century, some of them became crucial venues for political and social debates.
+India

 In India, coffee culture has expanded in the past twenty years.
-Chains like Indian Coffee House, Café Coffee Day, Barista Lavazza have become very popular.
-Cafes are considered good venues to conduct office meetings and for friends to meet.
+Chains like Indian Coffee House, Café Coffee Day, and Barista Lavazza have become very popular.
+Cafés are considered good places to conduct office meetings and for friends to meet.

-In China, an abundance of recently started domestic coffeehouse chains may be seen accommodating business people for conspicuous consumption, with coffee prices sometimes even higher than in the West.
+China

+In China, a growing number of domestic coffeehouse chains have emerged since the 1990s.
+Among them, Luckin Coffee, founded in Beijing in 2017, has become a notable homegrown challenger to Western brands that have dominated China's market such as Starbucks.
+By leveraging a digital-first, app-based model and aggressive pricing, Luckin rapidly expanded to over 20,000 stores in China by 2024, overtaking Starbucks as the country's largest coffee chain by revenue and store count.
+Starbucks' market share in China fell from a peak of 42% in 2017 to 14% in 2024, while Luckin posted strong revenue and profit growth.
+In 2025, Luckin took its rivalry global by opening its first U.S. stores in New York City, signaling the rise of a domestic Chinese coffee brand on the world stage.
+Coffee culture continues to expand in major cities, though tea remains the dominant and historical daily beverage for most of the population.

+Malaysia and Singapore

 In Malaysia and Singapore, traditional breakfast and coffee shops are called kopi tiam.
-The word is a portmanteau of the Malay word for coffee (as borrowed and altered from English) and the Hokkien dialect word for shop (店; POJ: tiàm).
-Menus typically feature simple offerings: a variety of foods based on egg, toast, and coconut jam, plus coffee, tea, and Milo, a malted chocolate drink that is extremely popular in Southeast Asia and Australasia, particularly Singapore and Malaysia.
+The word is a compound of the Malay word for coffee (as borrowed and altered from English) and the Hokkien dialect word for shop (店; POJ: tiàm).
+Menus typically offer a variety of simple dishes based on egg, toast, and coconut jam, plus coffee, tea, and Milo, a popular malted chocolate drink.

+Indonesia

-In Indonesia, traditional coffee houses are called kedai kopi, rumah kopi, or warung kopi which is often abbreviated as warkop.
-Kopi tubruk is a common drink in small warkop.
-As a coffee drink companion, traditional kue is also served in the coffee house.
-The first coffee house in Indonesia was founded in 1878 in Jakarta which named Warung Tinggi Tek Sun Ho.
+In Indonesia, traditional coffeehouses are called kedai kopi, rumah kopi, or warung kopi which is often abbreviated as warkop.
+Kopi tubruk (resembling Turkish coffee) is a common drink in small warkop.
+To accompany this, traditional kue is also served.
+The first coffeehouse in Indonesia was founded in 1878 in Jakarta and named Warung Tinggi Tek Sun Ho.